Exagor/info-h-500/docs/Introduction/01/01-Biological_vision.md

 ## Sensitivity

 Eye sensitivity is due to two types of cells: rods and cones.
-Rods cells are higly sensitive to brightness, there spectrum sensitivity is roughly situated in the green part of the visible spectrum (see below).
+Rods cells are highly sensitive to brightness, there spectrum sensitivity is roughly situated in the green part of the visible spectrum (see below).
 Rods are spread all over the retina excepted in the fovea and of course in the blind spot.

 Cones are cell responsible for the color discrimination, the highest cones concentration is located inside the fovea (see figure).